-Drug costs, including insulin, may be reimbursed.
+If you are a HSA participant, drug costs, including insulin, may be reimbursed if they are considered for dental or vision expenses.

-You may be reimbursed for "over the counter" drugs only if those drugs are prescribed for you.
-You may not, however, be reimbursed for the cost of other health care coverage maintained outside of the Plan, or for long-term care expenses.
+You do not need a prescription to be reimbursed for "over the counter" drugs.
+You may not, however, be reimbursed for the cost of other health care coverage maintained outside of the Plan, or for long term care expenses.
 A list of covered expenses is available from the Administrator.